Outlook

 If you have recently been granted access to a shared mailbox, it may take a short time before it will automatically appear in your Outlook profile.
 If the shared mailbox does not automatically appear, you may need to restart Outlook.

-The default theme for Office 365 will appear as a burnt orange banner when logged into Office 365 online services like the Outlook Web Application (OWA), OneDrive, and Sharepoint Online.
+The default theme for Microsoft 365 will appear as a burnt orange banner when logged into Microsoft 365 online services like the Outlook Web Application (OWA), OneDrive, and SharePoint Online.
 You can find and example of the default theme below.

 Burnt Orange Theme